On Almost Armendariz Rings: Abstract

 \section{Abstract}

-In this paper, we introduce the notion of almost Armendariz ring which is the generalization of Armendariz ring and discuss some of its properties.
-We prove that a ring $R$ is almost Armendariz if and only if $n\times n$ upper triangular matrix ring $T_{n}(R)$ is almost Armendariz ring.
-Similarly, If $R$ is almost Armendariz if and only if $R[x]$ is almost Armendariz.
-It is observed that every almost Armendariz ring is weak Armendariz but converse need not be true.
-But, if $R$ is semicommutative ring, then weak Armendariz ring is almost Armendariz ring.
+In this paper, we introduce the notion of an almost Armendariz ring which is a generalization of an Armendariz ring and discuss some of its properties.
+In 2006, Liu and Zhao introduced the concept of weak Armendariz ring.
+It has been observed that, every almost Armendariz ring is weak Armendariz but converse need not be true.
+We prove that a ring $R$ is an almost Armendariz if and only if $R[x]$ is an almost Armendariz.
+It is also shown that if $R/I$ is an almost Armendariz ring and $I$ is semicommutative ideal, then $R$ is an almost Armendariz ring.
+Moreover, the class of minimal noncommutative almost Armendariz rings is completely determined, up to isomorphism (minimal means having smallest cardinality).